-Criteria JORC Code explanation Commentary Central Meridian: E15°48'29.8" (2.5 gon West of the Stockholm Observatory) Latitude of Origin 0° Scale on Central Meridian 1 False Northing 0 m False Easting 1500000 m west) 2.5 grid north is situated 4.01° to the east of True North.
-Quality and adequacy of topographic control. scanning) that vecadastral and last metre square and surfaces and 60 topographic surfacestimation.
+Criteria JORC Code explanation Commentary Central Meridian: E15°48'29.8" (2.5 gon West of the Stockholm Observatory) Latitude of Origin 0° Scale on Central Meridian 1 False Northing 0 m False Easting 1500000 m • west) 2.5 grid north is situated 4.01° to the east of True North.
+Quality and adequacy of topographic control.
+Data spacing for reporting of Exploration Results. scanning) that vecadastral and la metre square an surfaces and 60 topographic surfestimation.
 The many Differential c surface was taken from LIDAR data (airborne laser was purchased from Lantmäteriet (the Swedish mapping, and registration authority).
 Data point resolution is 0.5 per d is specified as accurate to 20cm in elevation on distinct from in planimetry.
 The level of accuracy of the LIDAR face was considered adequate for the purposes of resource LIDAR topographic surface has also been verified by the al GPS collar survey co-ordinates.
-Data spacing and distribution Data spacing for reporting of Exploration Results.
-The drilling was from surface and intersected a point approximately 120m from the nearest drill hole (VDD 183).
-Data spacing is considered sufficient to establish interpreted continuity between drill holes.
-Diamond drill sampling was generally taken over 1 meter intervals except when adjusted to geological boundaries.
-Whether the data spacing and distribution is sufficient to establish the degree of geological and grade continuity appropriate for the Mineral Resource and Ore Reserve estimation procedure(s) and classifications applied.
-Sufficient continuity in both geology and mineralisation has been established to support the classification of the Company's existing Mineral Resources under JORC Code2012.
-Whether sample compositing has been applied.
-No sample compositing was done.
-Orientation of data in relation to geological structure Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering the deposit type. • Drilling orientations were appropriate for the predominantly high angle of the mineralised intersections providing representative samples. • If the relationship between the drilling orientation and the orientation of key mineralised structures is considered to have introduced a sampling bias, this should be assessed and reported if material.
-The company does not believe that any sample bias had been introduced which could have a material effect on the resource model, particularly given the good correlation of mineralisation between holes.
+Data spacing and distribution Data spacing for reporting of Exploration Results. approximately 45m from VDD 193.
+Data spacing is considered sufficient establish interpreted continuity between drill holes.
+Diamond drill sampling was generally taken over 1 meter intervals excess when adjusted to geological boundaries.
+Whether the data spacing and distribution is sufficient to establish the degree of geological and grade continuity appropriate for the Mineral Resource and Ore Reserve estimation procedure(s) and classifications applied. • Sufficient continuity in both geology and mineralisation has been enter the support the classification of the Company's existing Mineral Whether sample compositing has been applied.
+No sample composition ositing was done.
+Orientation of data in relation Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering the deposit type. • Drilling orientations were appropriate for the predominantly high angle of the mineralised intersections providing representative samples. to geological structure • If the relationship between the drilling orientation and the orientation of key mineralised structures is considered to have introduced a sampling bias, this should be assessed and reported if material.
+The company does not believe that any sample bias had been introduce could have a material effect on the resource model, particularly given correlation of mineralisation between holes.